Help

 To achieve louder audio output, suitable for a small speaker rather than just an earphone, you could integrate an additional transistor amplifier stage or a compact audio amplifier IC into your circuit.
 If you wish to explore beyond the AM band, redesigning the tuned circuit for the FM band (88-108 MHz) would involve using a smaller inductor (around 0.1 μH) and capacitor (10-50 pF).
 Finally, constructing a custom enclosure for your PCB and components will not only provide protection but also enhance the device's portability and overall aesthetic appeal.

-The Benefits of Professional PCB Fabrication for Radio Circuits
+The Benefits of Professional PCB Fabrication for Simple Radio Circuits

 While the home etching of a single-layer PCB is certainly an option, utilizing a professional fast turn PCB fabrication service offers significant advantages, especially for beginners.
 Professional services ensure the production of boards with precise traces, consistent quality, and enhanced durability—all critical factors for a reliable radio circuit PCB.
 Moreover, outsourcing fabrication allows you to easily order multiple copies of your simple receiver PCB, perfect for future projects or for sharing your creations with others.